 • Create a toolkit to share with all participating public schools that highlights resources for the four lowest scoring wellness guidelines

-• Create a social media campaign to educate families and community stakeholders on the DOE safety and wellness guidelines and opportunities to support wellness in schools
+• Create a social media campaign to educate families and community partners on the DOE safety and wellness guidelines and opportunities to support wellness in schools

 • Conduct a study to evaluate qualities/characteristics/infrastructure/resources that contribute to the schools with the lowest Safety and Wellness Survey (SAWS) score and the highest SAWS score